There are so many different types of weight lifting machines that it can be hard to know where to start.

 The rear of the machine also features 4 storage posts designed to fit Olympic plates.
 It also comes with an Olympic bar, so keep that in mind when ordering plates.

-Like the previously reviewed machine, you’re just paying for the Smith Machine itself – you will need to have or purchase a bench.
+Like the previously reviewed machine, you’re just paying for the Smith Machine itself – you will need to have or purchase a weight bench.

 If you need a Smith Machine on a budget, the Powerline PSM144X is a dream come true.